Chocolate (Kylie Minogue song)

 "Chocolate" is a song by Australian recording artist Kylie Minogue, taken from her ninth studio album Body Language (2003).
 It was written and produced by Johnny Douglas, with additional writing by Karen Poole.
-The song is a ballad that uses chocolate simile to describe Minogue's obsession with love.
-It contains elements of disco and funk and employs breathy and whispery vocals.
+The song is a ballad that uses a chocolate simile to describe Minogue's obsession with love.
+It is a quiet storm song that contains elements of disco and funk and employs breathy and whispery vocals.
 It was released as the third and final single from the album on 28 June 2004 by Festival Mushroom Records and Parlophone.

 Critical reception towards "Chocolate" was mixed; some critics favoured its commercial appeal and Minogue's vocals, while some criticised it for being dated.
 In Australia, the song failed to reach the top 10, peaking at number 14.
 It charted higher in the United Kingdom, where it became Minogue's 27th top-10 hit after it debuted at number six on the UK Singles Chart.
 The single also charted inside the top 20 in Hungary and Italy.

 A music video for "Chocolate" was directed by Dawn Shadforth and was envisioned as a tribute to Metro-Goldwyn-Mayer musicals.
 It chiefly features Minogue and numerous backup dancers in a hall, performing a dance routine choreographed by Michael Rooney.
 The song was performed live by Minogue at the one-off concert show Money Can't Buy and TV show Top of the Pops.
-"Chocolate" was included on the setlist of the singer's Showgirl: The Greatest Hits and Showgirl: The Homecoming tours.
+"Chocolate" was included on the setlist of the singer's Showgirl: The Greatest Hits and Showgirl: Homecoming tours.